-The Ketu Mahadasha Sun Antardasha runs 4 months 6 days.
-It is the third sub-period inside the 7-year Ketu Mahadasha, opening after the Ketu-Venus antardasha (1 year 2 months).
-Across the 4 months 6 days, two karakas operate concurrently in the chart's dasha hierarchy: Ketu as Mahadasha lord setting the seven-year separation texture, Sun as antardasha lord contributing authority-axis dissolution overlay.
+The Ketu mahadasha Sun antardasha runs 4 months 6 days as the 3rd sub-period inside the 7-year Ketu mahadasha.
+Across the 4 months 6 days, two karakas operate concurrently in the chart's dasha hierarchy: Ketu as mahadasha lord setting the 7-year texture of moksha, dissolution, past-life karma, spiritual fire and the detachment register, Sun as antardasha lord contributing the authority, identity, the father-line, dignified-recognition and the visible self overlay.

 Where the sub-period falls in the Vimshottari sequence

-The Sun sub-period sits in the third slot.
-It opens after the Ketu-Venus antardasha (1 year 2 months).
-Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Ketu Mahadasha onset.
+The 7-year Ketu mahadasha divides into nine antardasha sub-periods in fixed Vimshottari order starting with Ketu itself.
+The Sun sub-period sits at position 3 of 9.
+Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Ketu mahadasha onset.
 The Tempora dasha engine produces this to the day.

 The Sun karaka overlay